-A: No. Only time-loss cases need to be reported to Saskatchewan-WCB.
-If a worker is exposed to the virus, but does not develop any symptoms, the incident should be recorded for your internal records, but no claim needs to be filed.
+A: No. You only need to report time-loss cases to the WCB.
+If a worker is exposed to the virus, but does not develop any symptoms, you should record the incident for your internal records, but you don’t need to file a claim.

-A: No. If there is no illness, there is no claim, and therefore no requirement to report to WCB.
+A: No. If there is no illness, there is no claim and therefore no requirement to report to the WCB.

 A: If the vaccination was a compulsory requirement or condition of your worker's employment, an allergic reaction to the vaccination may be considered a work-related injury and an injury claim should be submitted.

-Examples of situations when it might be considered a work-related injury include, but are not limited to:
+Examples of situations when it might be considered a compulsory requirement or condition of employment include, but are not limited to:

 A: On July 11, 2021, the Government of Saskatchewan removed the public health orders related to COVID-19 and lifted the state of emergency for the province.
-Employers have two weeks within which to schedule an employee who has been on a temporary layoff back to work, or provide pay instead of notice as required by The Employment Standards Regulations.
+Employers had two weeks within which to schedule an employee who had been on a temporary layoff back to work or provide pay instead of notice as required by The Employment Standards Regulations.

-Effective August 22, 2021, your workers’ eligibility for ongoing compensation benefits will be based on whether the worker continues to have restrictions because of the work injury.
-Cost relief for RTW plans interrupted by the COVID-19 state of emergency will no longer be applied.
+Effective Aug.
+22, 2021, your workers’ eligibility for ongoing compensation benefits will be based on whether the workers continue to have restrictions because of the work injury.
+Cost relief for return-to-work plans interrupted by the COVID-19 state of emergency will no longer be applied.

-Read the WCB policy, Benefits – Return to Work (RTW) Interrupted (POL 02/2018) for more information.
+Read the WCB’s policy Benefits – Return to Work (RTW) Interrupted (POL 02/2018) for more information.

 The WCB continues to monitor the impact in Saskatchewan of COVID-19.
 Our top priority is the health of all our staff, customers and our partners and as such, we follow the guidance of public health officials both provincially and federally on precautionary steps to ensure everyone’s well-being.